Mesirow Financial: History

 In 1937, Norman Mesirow borrowed $95,000 to buy a seat on the New York Stock Exchange and subsequently formed Mesirow & Co.
-Wealth management was the firm's founding capability, but Mesirow expanded to offer services spanning global investment management, capital markets, investment banking and insurance.
+Wealth management was the firm's founding capability, but Mesirow expanded to offer services spanning investment management, capital markets, investment banking and insurance.

 Mesirow's real estate arm developed the firm's current global headquarters at 353 North Clark in Chicago's River North neighborhood.
 In 2010, Mesirow sold the building to Tishman Speyer Properties for an estimated $385 million.
 Mesirow announced a 10-year extension on its current lease in January 2024.

 In 2015, Verizon sold its New Jersey operations center to Mesirow for $650 million, with an agreement to lease back the facility from Mesirow for a 20-year term.
 The following year, Mesirow acquired Verizon's regional headquarters in Irving, Texas for $344 million.

 In July 2016, Mesirow sold its insurance business to Alliant.

 In March 2018, Mesirow sold its $8 billion hedge fund business to Lighthouse Investment Partners.
 That same month, Mesirow acquired three Gateway Casinos properties in Greater Vancouver.
 The properties, valued at more than CA$500 million, were leased back to Gateway and its subsidiaries.

 In March 2019, former politician Melissa Bean left JPMorgan Chase to join Mesirow as chief executive officer of their wealth management division.

 Mesirow completed financing for a new United States Department of Veterans Affairs clinic in Ponce, Puerto Rico in April 2019.

 In February 2020, Mesirow bought the Las Vegas Raiders headquarters and practice facility in Henderson, Nevada for $191 million in a sale-and-leaseback.